PeppeLe21/OllamaChatForge/README.md

 #### Important Note:

-To use the back-end APIs correctly, you need to modify the api_util.dart file in the front-end code:
+To use the back-end APIs correctly, you need to modify the `api_util.dart` OR `api_util.dart` file in the front-end code:

 - Open api_util.dart
 - Go to line 5 and replace 'YourIP' with the IP address of your local machine.